lozzahax/lozzax-docs-gitbook/products-built-on-oxen/session/message-routing.md

 ### Synchronous \(online\) routing

 Session clients include their online status in the encrypted protobuf of any asynchronous message they send.
-Along with their online status, a sending client also lists an Oxen Service Node in their swarm to which they are listening via onion request.
+Along with their online status, a sending client also lists an Lozzax Service Node in their swarm to which they are listening via onion request.

 When a Session client receives a message which signals the online status of another client, the receiver sends an onion request to the sender's specified listening node.
 The recipient also exposes their own listening node to the sender.
 If this process is successful, both sender and receiver will have knowledge of each others' online status and corresponding listening nodes.
 Messages may now be sent synchronously through onion requests to the conversing clients' respective listening nodes.